Child Support in Orange County, CA

 If you have questions regarding child support Orange County legal services, our experienced divorce lawyer can help.
 Call our office to schedule your free consultation.

-How will I know how much the court will order for suport?
+How will I know how much the court will order?

 There are two types of support; temporary and permanent.
 Both types include child support and spousal support.

 The purpose of temporary support is intended to maintain the status quo while the action is proceeding.
 Permanent support is intended to provide for the children and the supported parent beyond the proceeding so they can continue to live in the same lifestyle as they did during the marriage.
 Start keeping a budget to help determine what that picture looks like now represented in financial terms.

 Hollie A. Lemkin responds with the facts you need for wise decisions.
 This confidential conversation about your legal issues takes place in an atmosphere of candor and comfort.
 Contact our Orange County child support attorneys for a free consultation.